 What does this mean for your family and friends?
 Big savings at the lift ticket window and the more you ski or ride the more money you will save!
 If you have not noticed, lift ticket pricing at the window for most major ski resorts has climbed up over $160/day for an adult lift ticket during the prime season.
 So if you purchase a new Ikon Pass or Ikon Base Pass and ski a few weekends at a resort near you and then take a ski vacation to Steamboat, Jackson Hole or Big Sky, etc. you will quickly start saving money and enjoy more days of the steep and deep!

-If you’re planning to purchase a pass for a child 12 and under, and you’ve purchased an adult pass, you’ll pay just $149 for a base Pass or $199 for the full pass.
-The child on your pass is not required to actually be related to you, which could come in handy for certain groups. **Note that these prices are set to rise after April 9, 2018.
-A Teen/Military/College IKON PASS is $719 and for the IKON BASE PASS the Teen/Military/College segment is $479.
-Additional discounts are available for children ages 5-12.
+If you’re planning to purchase a pass for a child 12 and under, and you’ve purchased an adult pass, you’ll pay a discounted price for a kids full pass.
+The child on your pass is not required to actually be related to you, which could come in handy for certain groups.